AddyJaime/Typing-Blitz/Proposal.md

 ### MVP Goals

-- As a player, I would like to see paragraphs that motivate me to continue playing.
+- As a player, I would like to see motivational paragraphs that motivate me to continue playing.
-- As a player, I would like the timing to be less strict that way i can have more time to complete more words.
+- As a player, I would like the timing to be less strict that way I can have more time to complete more words.
-- As a player, I would like to play one/one with other players in the same interface .
-- As a player, I would like to be able to play this game in my phone.
-- As a player who requires assistive technologies, I would like accessibility features so that I'm not left out of enjoying the game.
 - As a player I would like to be able to restart the game after a win.
 - As a player, I want the UI to be engaging and out of the way so that I enjoy the experience of playing the game.\*\*

 ### Stretch Goals

-- As a player, I would like to hear a music in the background that way i can feel i win !
+- As a player, I would like to hear a music in the background to enhance the overall gaming experience!
 - As a player, I would like to be able to pick any text.
 - As a player, I would like to play this game offline.
+- As a player, I would like to play this game in my phone.

 ### Notionboard Template